G3F4/javascript-basics-workshop/README.md

     - check browser, there should be no visible changes

 ## Abstracting rendering

+Drawing to screen is repeatable process.
+We need to abstract rendering logic to function.

 - conditions
 - equality - `==` vs `===`